Kaltsoon/nosql/material/4-mongo-python.md

 <!-- TODO -->
 > [!WARNING]
-> The final deadline for the coursework is on TODO. _Final deadline is strict_ and submissions made after it won't be reviewed and no credits will be granted.
+> The final deadline for the coursework is on Sunday 13.12. at 23:59. _Final deadline is strict_ and submissions made after it won't be reviewed and no credits will be granted.